kmille36/Docker-Kali-Desktop-NoMachine/README.md

-# Docker-Ubuntu-Desktop-NoMachine
+# Docker-Kali-Desktop-NoMachine
-*Ubuntu Desktop on NoMachine*
+*Kali Desktop on NoMachine*

 - Base on Kali-rolling